mskluev/angular-word-cloud/README.md

 ## Development server

+Run `ng build example-ng6-lib --watch` to build and watch the library project for changes.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+Running both of these commands in parallel terminals works best for development.

 ## Code scaffolding